 We had planned on spending the night there and coming back the next day.
 Sepp Königer told us that there would be no problem getting sleeping places, if we referred to him, saying we were Königer guests.
 Wrong.
-We arrived in the afternoon on this gorgeous sunny day after a very interesting but fairly tiring walk.
-The mountains bordering on Switzerland on our right. we had a good meal on the terrace in the sun, BUT there was just one Matratzenlager left.
+We arrived in the afternoon on this glorious sunny day after a very interesting but fairly tiring walk.
+The mountains bordering on Switzerland were on our right, and we walked up and down on several mini-mountains before arriving at the Hütte.
+We had a good meal on the terrace in the sun, BUT there was just one Matratzenlager left.
 If we could spend the night, the two of us on the floor on one mattress, it was all right.
 We decided we could not.
 The host (Hüttenwirt) said we could ‘just‘ walk to the village 8 km away, to the railroad that would take us to Bludenz, and from there we would get to Brand.
-It would be just a short walk he said and no problem.
+It would be just a short walk he said, and no problem.
 Right.

 Saulajoch – Saulakopf – Saulajochsteig

-The masses of wonderful flowers made for a huge part of our love of the Alps.
+The masses of wonderful flowers added immensely to our love of the Alps.
 There was more to it than just the gorgeous scenery and the fun walking and climbing.
-The incredibly wonderful flora in the forests, meadows and on the stony areas high up with no grass — Totalp being the best example of this — played a big part in our desire to come back year after year.
-John got to be as great a lover as I was of blooming meadows, all the various gentians higher up, and the deep purple Akelei and big bluebells in the lower forests.
+The incredibly wonderful flora in the forests, alpine meadows and on the stony areas high up where there was no grass — Totalp being the best example of this — played a big part in our desire to come back year after year.
+John got to be as great a lover as I was of blooming meadows, all the various gentians higher up — the deep purple Akelei and big bluebells in the lower forests.
 Akelei is columbine in English, and we had seen some in the Colorado Rocky Mountains in ’79.

-Then came the Saulajochsteig back to Lünersee.
-I have said enough in the captions to the pictures about ordinary walking conditions.
+After the incredibly wonderful Saulajoch came came the Saulajochsteig back to Lünersee.
+I have said enough about ordinary walking conditions.
 So here comes the BIG story.

 We made it to the top, however, and it was the most gemütlich group of people we have ever met on a mountain peak.
 John had run out of film, and one fellow gave him a roll.
 Also some fearless youngsters were sitting on the edge of the mountain top, their legs dangling over the void.
 I was NOT broken in yet as a mountain climber and after this day I had the sorest leg muscles I have ever had in my life, mainly due to my tenseness while climbing through the huge boulders, both up and down.
 I could hardly walk up and down the stairs in Haus Kella-Egg for a couple of days..